Choose a visa

 If you want to visit the UK

 If you have a visitor visa you cannot take a job in the UK.
-You can do up to 30 days of study, as long as it’s not the main reason for your visit.

 If you’re travelling through the UK